cmin764/morseus/README.md

 You'll also need to have *Kivy* fully and correctly installed, using a proper version of *Cython*.
-For doing that, we recommend uninstalling any previous version of kivy and installing the latest one here:
+For doing that, we recommend uninstalling any previous version of kivy and installing the latest one with:
 `pip install git+https://github.com/kivy/kivy.git@master`, but first, just figure out what's the version you're installing and use the appropriate Cython described [here](https://kivy.org/docs/installation/deps-cython.html).